stormxio/stormx-token/README.md

 Only the contract owner can call the methods ``setChargeFee(uint256 newFee)`` and ``setStormXReserve(address newReserve)`` to set ``chargeFee`` and ``stormXReserve`` respectively.
 If ``chargeFee`` and ``stormXReserve`` are set successfully, events ``ChargeFeeSet(uint256 newFee)`` and ``StormXReserveSet(address newAddress)`` will be emitted respectively.

+#### Charging

+For any contract inheriting from this contract, it will try to charge users for every GSN relayed call.
+1. This contract accepts the GSN relayed call if the user has enough unlocked token balance and will charge user before the called function is executed.

+2. If the user does not have enough unlocked token balance and is calling the function ``convert(uint256 amount)``, this contract accepts the GSN relayed call and charges users only if they will have enough unlocked new token balance after ``convert(uint256 amount)`` is executed, i.e. ``amount >= chargeFee``.

+3. If neither of the previous is satisfied, rejects the relayed call.

 #### GSN Support

 The existing token smart contract is only able to receive transactions directly.
 The new token smart contract and the swap contract is GSN-capable and can receive transactions from GSN, as well as they will be callable directly by users.
 Each accepted meta transaction via GSN will charge the user a certain amount of StormX tokens (see requirement R2-2), with the default value being 10 StormX tokens.
 A setter for this value is provided so that StormX can change it at any point.